 How to Score a 240 on Step 2CK

 The USMLE Step 2CK is the second written medical school board exam and it is typically taken after one year of clinical rotations.
-With USMLE Step 1 becoming a pass/fail exam this coming January, reaching your Step 2CK score goal may become more important than ever.
+With the new pass/fail Step 1 scoring system, reaching your Step 2CK score goal may become more important than ever.

 Getting Started: USMLE Step 2CK Resources